hehao98/CommentAnalysis/JavaAnalysis/README.md

 # JavaAnalysis

-This repository aims to parse Java code files and generate JSON data for further analysis
+This repository aims to parse Java code files and generate JSON data for further analysis.
+It is still working in progress.

 Plan:
 Function analysis